 - The level of questions will be equivalent to class 10th or equivalent exam.

-The Exam pattern is the same for both Stage 1 and Stage 2 and there will be only the objective type of questions in both the stages of examination.
+The Exam pattern is the same for both Stage 1 and Stage 2 and there will only be objective type of questions in both the stages of examination.

 |Papers||Maximum Marks||Number of Questions||Time Allotted|